 Disability Allowance (means-tested)

 payments and work

 Partial Capacity Benefit (for people on Illness Benefit for at least 6 months or on Invalidity Pension only)

 |Options for people with disabilities|

 |Adapting a home for an older or disabled person|

-AssistIreland contains information on assistive technology and a directory of products available from Irish suppliers for people with disabilities and older people.
+AssistIreland contains information on assistive technology for people with disabilities and older people.